-On her head is a conical hat but made of open weave with what looks like rice paper on the inside so that the light can shine through it.
+On her head is a conical hat (dǒulì) made of open weave (bamboo) with what looks like rice paper between the two layers of woven strands of plant material so that the light can shine through it.

 She is holding two metal fish hanging from her left hand and a piece of blue netting in her right hand.

 The shan ku (shan = mid-thigh-length tunic; ku = trousers) was worn originally by both men and women.
 It was adapted from the traditional male changshan and female qipao (cheongsam) gowns introduced during the Qing Dynasty (17th century), which were too loose and impractical for peasants, farmers and others who did manual labour.
 In 19th century, men started to use a front-opening jacket instead of the shan.
 In the 20th century, the shan became shorter and more fitted with a narrow neckband.
 The garments were usually dyed black, blue or grey with a waistband in a lighter blue or white – in Guodong province, a white waistband symbolised the wish for a long marriage and happy old age.
 The fabrics for the shan and ku were and are often the same but not always.

 With the shan ku, a worker often wore the ku li (Chinese for “bitter strength”) — better known in English as the ‘coolie’ hat — a conical, woven straw hat designed to protect the wearer from the elements.
 This type of hat is called dǒulì in Chinese, literally meaning a “one-dǒu bamboo hat” (where a dǒu is equivalent to ca. 10.3 Liters).